 Career prospects

-At a large employer, you'll usually start your product management career as part of a product team, with either shared responsibility for a product, sole responsibility for one aspect of it or focusing on one part of product management such as marketing or development.
+If you're working for a large employer, you'll usually start your product management career as part of a product team, with either shared responsibility for a product, sole responsibility for one aspect of it or focusing on one part of product management such as marketing or development.

-Early in your career it's unlikely that you'll be the only product manager in an organisation unless they are a very small company, you have significant prior experience or come highly recommended by someone they trust.
+Early in your career it's unlikely that you'll be the only product manager in an organisation, unless they are a very small company, you have significant prior experience or come highly recommended by someone they trust.

 After around five years you may find that you are ready to manage a small product team or move to being a loan product manager with more responsibility.
 You may need to complete some management training at this stage.
 Product team leaders will usually have job titles like senior product manager, product owner or head of product.
 If you're managing staff, you'll find that you have more input into the product strategy but some of your time will also be dedicated to line management duties.

-After around ten years' working in product management you may be in a position to look for work at an executive or board level, in roles such as vice president (VP) of product, chief operating officer, chief marketing officer or chief technology officer.
+After around ten years' working in product management, you may be in a position to look for work at an executive or board level, in roles such as vice president (VP) of product, chief operating officer, chief marketing officer or chief technology officer.

 The broad range of duties in product management means that moving between different job functions is an option even at a senior level.
 You're also equipped with most of the knowledge and skills needed to start your own business, which is also an option for experienced product managers.